 From time to time, we have been and may again become involved in legal proceedings arising in the ordinary course of business.
-We are not presently a party to any material litigation.
+There are no material updates to the matters previously disclosed in Item 1, "Legal Proceedings" to our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2023, except as provided below.
+We are not presently a party to any other material litigation.

-The Company's wholly-owned subsidiary, TK Supplements, Inc., is the defendant in Aviles v.
+Our wholly-owned subsidiary, TK Supplements, Inc., is the defendant in Aviles v.
 TK Supplements, Inc., a purported class action pending in the Superior Court for the State of California, County of Los Angeles.
 In the complaint that was filed on April 27, 2023, the plaintiff alleges that TK Supplements falsely advertised its Legendz XL male enhancement supplement in violation of California's Consumer Legal Remedies Act.
 The plaintiff is seeking certification of a class of California purchasers; actual, statutory and punitive damages; an award of attorneys' fees and costs; and all other relief at law or in equity as may be proper.
-The Company believes the lawsuit and the allegations contained therein are without merit and intends to vigorously defend against the litigation.
+TK Supplements, Inc., filed a demurrer and motion to strike the plaintiff's complaint, which resulted in the plaintiff filing an amended complaint making similar allegations.
+We believe the lawsuit and the allegations contained therein are without merit.
+We intend to file another demurrer and vigorously defend against the litigation.